laclasse-com/allow-multiple-accounts/readme.txt

 == Changelog ==

+= 2.6.2 =
+* Fix for WP 3.2.x to prevent warning notice unnecessarily appearing in admin

 = 2.6.1 =
 * Fix for WP 3.2.x (need to override get_user_by_email() again instead of get_user_by() - but just for WP < 3.3)